autonomousvision/py123d/docs/datasets/nuplan.rst

 Installation
 ~~~~~~~~~~~~

-For nuPlan, additional installation that are included as optional dependencies in ``py123d`` are required.
-You can install them via:
+For nuPlan, you need to additionally install the `nuplan-devkit <https://github.com/motional/nuplan-devkit>`_ and optional dependencies in ``py123d``.
+You can install both either from PyPI or from source:

 .. tab-set::